 First, you should resubmit the update via the site.
 You can go back to your original update in your update history and edit it and re-send it.
 You should double check that the entry does fulfill our eligibility requirements and provide additional information for our editors.
 You should also provide additional information through the submissions form, using the "Miscellaneous Comment" or "Miscellaneous Correction" options.

-When you click on the "Update" button at the bottom of the page for the person or film you are trying to update, scroll down to the bottom of the submission form and check the "Miscellaneous Comment" or "Miscellaneous Correction" options.
+When you click on the Edit page button at the bottom of the page for the person or film you are trying to update, scroll down to the bottom of the submission form and check the "Miscellaneous Comment" or "Miscellaneous Correction" options.
 Then, on the next page, select the appropriate option from the drop-down menu (e.g., if you are adding a comment for an acting credit, select "Actor" or "Actress"; if you are adding a comment regarding a screenwriting credit, select "Writer", etc.) and type your comment in the text field.
 Everything you enter here will be sent directly to the staff in charge of that section of data on the site (and will not show up on the site -- this is for internal communication only).
 If you want to provide additional information to help us accept your submission, this is the way to do it.

 Please keep in mind that we require verification of on-screen billing.
 In other words, we do not just want verification that you were involved in the making of a film -- we want evidence that your name appears in the main or end titles.
 Cast/crew call sheets, contracts, payment receipts, etc. are not evidence of on-screen billing.
 If you are able to prove that the credit does appear on screen (e.g., by providing a screener copy or a screen grab of the credits or similar materials), please contact us and we'll give you further instructions.

+Sorry, nothing personal -- but if our staff has not allowed your submission the first time around, it means that they will need verification before they can accept it.
 Also please remember that all submissions are subject to our editorial approval -- while we do our best to be as comprehensive and exhaustive as possible, we reserve the right to reject or withdraw information at any time at our sole discretion.

 We list credits as they appear on screen, regardless of what job was performed, so as to not involve the IMDb in disputes over who deserved credits.
-If you did not receive an on-screen credit, you may be eligible for an "(uncredited)" credit (subject to editorial approval) See our uncredited guidelines for more details.
+If you did not receive an on-screen credit, you may be eligible for an (uncredited) credit (subject to editorial approval).
+See our uncredited guidelines for more details.

-It's entirely possible that their credits are ineligible too and that they should not be listed.
+It is entirely possible that their credits are ineligible too and that they should not be listed.
 If you notice inaccurate entries, please submit a correction/deletion (and provide an appropriate explanation in the required comment field) and our editors will rectify the inaccuracy.